cpouchon/ORTHOSKIM/README.md

 # ORTHOSKIM: *in silico* sequence capture from genomic and transcriptomic libraries

-ORTHOSKIM is a pipeline providing different tools to  capture targeted sequences from genomic (*e.g.* genome skimming or hybrid capture libraries) and transcriptomic libraries, and to produce phylogenetic matrices for these sequences.
+**ORTHOSKIM** is a pipeline that provides various tools to extract targeted sequences from genomic libraries (e.g., genome skimming or hybrid capture) and transcriptomic libraries, and to generate phylogenetic matrices based on these sequences.

-The sequence capture strategy can be aimed to chloroplast (cpDNA), mitochondrial (mtDNA), ribosomal (rDNA), nuclear (nuDNA) or BUSCO-type markers on any coding or non-coding sequences.
+The sequence capture strategy can target chloroplast (cpDNA), mitochondrial (mtDNA), ribosomal (rDNA), nuclear (nuDNA), or BUSCO-type markers, and can be applied to both coding and non-coding sequences.

- ORTHOSKIM is a command-line program that needs to be run from a terminal/console, by calling different tasks, called 'modes', along with another parameter corresponding to specific 'targets' (see Figure 1).
-ORTHOSKIM can be parameterized in order to:
+**ORTHOSKIM** is a command-line program that must be run from a terminal or console, by calling different tasks—referred to as *modes*—along with parameters corresponding to specific *targets* (see Figure 1).
+ORTHOSKIM can be configured to:

- 1. produce the sequence references databases (purple arrows in Figure 1) for cpDNA, mtDNA and rDNA targets
++ Generate sequence reference databases (purple arrows in Figure 1) for cpDNA, mtDNA, and rDNA targets;
- 2. perform the contigs assemblies and cleaning from whole sequencing reads (green arrows)
++ Assemble and clean contigs from whole sequencing reads (green arrows);
- 3. capture the targeted sequences from mapping of contigs on the closest reference (step 3, blue arrows)
++ Capture targeted sequences by mapping contigs to the closest reference (step 3, blue arrows);
- 4. get multiple alignment of these sequences between libraries, suitable for phylogenetic inferences (orange arrows).
++ Perform multiple sequence alignments across libraries, suitable for phylogenetic inference (orange arrows).

 <b>ORTHOSKIM flowchart</b>
 ![Fig.1.
 ORTHOSKIM worflow](./resources/img/orthoskim_workflow.png)
 >**Fig. 1.
 ORTHOSKIM workflow**.
-Yellow boxes represent data that needs to be provided by users.
-To capture any of the chloroplast, ribosomal or mitochondrial sequences, users have to provide each of the three/two annotation genome files if plant/non-plant models are analyzed (see Pipeline description section).
+Yellow boxes indicate data that must be provided by the user.
+To capture chloroplast, ribosomal, or mitochondrial sequences, users must supply the corresponding annotated genome files—three for plants, two for non-plant models (see the *Pipeline Description* section).

 **Citation:**